yoyosource/BOTC-HomeBrew/Fabled/README.md

 Players may hold duplicates of the same potion.

 ## ![](Glassblower/.image_big.png) [Glassblower](Glassblower)
-When Glassblower enters play, tonight each player receives a potion.
+On each player's first night, they receive a potion.

 ## ![](Igor/.image_big.png) [Igor](Igor)
 Once per game the storyteller may break any one potion at any time.